kalicki/XKCD-rest/README.md

 ## Docker

 - Build: `docker build -t xkcd-api .`
-- Run: `docker run -p 3080:3080 xkcd-api`
+- Run: `docker run -p 3000:3000 xkcd-api`

 ## CLI

 - Install Node and Yarn
-- `yarn install`
-- In terminal run: `node index.js` or `yarn start`
+- Navigate to the project root and run: `yarn install && yarn start`
-- Check expose localhost in terminal
+- Check the logs at the terminal for the link, default: `localhost:3000`

 ## Examples